 And some doughnut hole skewers.

 There were some mummy pretzels too.
 I saw the idea on Pinterest but decided to dress them up a bit by using my cinnamon toast white chocolate pretzel recipe.
-The googly eyes are made out of royal icing.
+I made my own googly eyes using this googly eye tutorial.

 And of course there was plenty of candy!